-What really did take place on June 30th?
-After eighteen months of bandit rule, the Hitler government led Germany to the brink of economic catastraphe.
-The National Socialist dictatorship came to power at the moment when the CRISIS WAS PASSING INTO DEPRESSION.
-The economic crisis in Germany had reached its lowest point in September, 1932.
-But the National Socialists proved to be seven less capable of making use of this favourable circumstance to create the prerequisites for softening down the contradictions within German capitalism than were the bourgeoisie of Great Britain, U.S.A. or France.
-In his speech at Essen, Goering openly declared with the captain-like "downrightness" which is a feature of his utterances: "I must admit that we have not fulfilled our economic programme because we were unable to do so."
-In a speech, which from the point of view of fascist demagogy was much more clever, a speech, however, which was more ambiguous, delivered in the Reichstag after June 30th, Hitler confirmed this statement made by Goering, when he stated that-
+What really did take place on June 30?
+After eighteen months of bandit rule, the Hitler government led Germany to the brink of economic catastrophe.
+The national-socialist dictatorship came to power at the moment when the crisis was passing into depression.
+The economic crisis in Germany had reached its lowest point in September 1932.
+But the national-socialists proved to be even less capable of making use of this favorable circumstance to create the prerequisites for softening down the contradictions within German capitalism, than were the bourgeoisie of Great Britain, U.S.A. or France.
+In his speech at Essen, Goering openly declared with the captain-like "downrightness" which is a feature of his utterances: "I must admit that we have not fulfilled our economic program because we were unable to do so."
+In a speech, which from the point of view of fascist demagogy was much more clever, a speech, however, which was more unambiguous, delivered in the Reichstag after June 30, Hitler confirmed this statement made by Goering, when he stated that

-"When criticising our economic successes we must not start from what we have achieved by comparison with January, 1933, but from what Germany would have looked like now if National Socialism had not come to power."
+"When criticizing our economic successes we must not start from what we have achieved by comparison with January, 1933, but from what Germany would have looked like now if nationalsocialism had not come to power."

-Since the National Socialists came to power there has been an increase in production in several branches of industry (automobile production, for instance, has been trebled, the output of heavy industry has doubled, and there is a big growth evident in the textile industry).
+Since the national-socialists came to power, there has been an increase in production in several branches of industry (automobile production, for instance, has been trebled, the output of heavy industry has doubled, and there is a big growth evident in the textile industry).
 Certain sections of the unemployed have been brought into industry.
-But all this has been achieved by supplying tremendous subsidies to the employers, through the extreme exploitation of labour power, and through wage reductions, through the mass introduction of the short working week, through forced labour for the youth, and through the feverish arming of fascism.
-After Japan, the war orders of fascist Germany play the greatest rôle in increasing output in a number of branches of industry.
+But all this has been achieved by supplying tremendous subsidies to the employers, through the extreme exploitation of labor power, through wage reductions, through the mass introduction of the short working week, through forced labor for the youth, and through the feverish arming of fascism.
+After Japan, the war orders of fascist Germany play the greatest role in increasing output in a number of branches of industry.

-When the National Socialists came to power they at first tried to combine the realisation of the policy of monopolist capital with the fulfilment of some parts of their former social demagogy.
-They had promised land to the peasants, and to liberate them from debt slavery; they had promised work to the unemployed, a better independent life for the "small people" of the towns; they had promised better conditions of labour for the workers in the factories, and liberation from the degenerate trade union bureaucrats.
-National Socialists tried to give life to the fascist "myth" about the establishment of the "unity of the nation" by simply plundering the State treasury, by robbing the millions of toiling taxpayers at whose expense not only were billions handed out as subsidies to the employers, but sops were thrown to some groups of the petty-bourgeoisie.
-The moratorium on peasant debts, the famous policy of "autarchy" which stimulated an artificial rise in the prices of agricultural products, were intended to cement together the "united village family" for the fascist dictatorship.
-After Hitler took power, millions of applicants, declassed urban petty-bourgeoisie and unemployed workers seeking work and an improvement of their material conditions, swept into the storm detachments.
+When the national-socialists came to power, they at first tried to combine the realization of the policy of monopolist capital with the fulfillment of some parts of their former social demagogy.
+They had promised land to the peasants, and to liberate them from debt slavery, they had promised work to the unemployed, a better independent life for the "small people" of the towns, they had promised better conditions of labor for the workers in the factories, and liberation from the degenerate trade union bureaucrats.
+National-socialists tried to give life to the fascist "myth" about the establishment of the "unity of the nation" by simply plundering the State treasury, by robbing the millions of toiling taxpayers at whose expense not only were billions handed out as subsidies to the employers, but sops were thrown to some groups of the petty bourgeoisie.
+The moratorium on peasant debts, the famous policy of "autarchy" which stimulated an artificial rise in the prices of agricultural products, were intended to bind together the "united village family" for the fascist dictatorship.
+After Hitler took power, millions of applicants, declassed urban petty bourgeoisie and unemployed workers seeking work and an improvement of their material conditions, swept into the storm detachments.